On the Straight and Narrow

 “There are no down-sides to this programme.
 We create safer, legal drivers, we help keep them out of jail and we make them employable; getting them off benefits.”

-A drivers’ license also gives them identification which is critial for getting a bank account, for signing up for a rental property, and for any other situation where ID is needed.
+A drivers’ license also gives them identification which is critical for getting a bank account, for signing up for a rental property, and for any other situation where ID is needed.

-We currently run driving programmes from probation centres in Northland, Auckland, Waikato, Hawkes Bay, Manawatu, Whanganui, Wellington, Christchurch, Dunedin, and Invercargill as well as helping inmates pass their learner license from prison.
+We currently run driving programmes from probation centres in Whangarei, Hawkes Bay, Eastern Bay of Plenty, Tairawhiti, West Coast, West Auckland, Waikato, Tauranga, and Rotorua as well as helping prisoners pass their learner license from prison.

 Prepare prisoners to pass their learner license.